hambosto/go-encryption/README.md

 - **Interactive CLI**: User-friendly command-line interface with file selection
 - **Cross-platform**: Supports Windows, macOS, and Linux

-⚠️ **Important File Size Notice**: Due to the Reed-Solomon error correction encoding, encrypted files will be significantly larger than the original files.
+⚠️ **Important File Size Notice**: Encrypted files will be significantly larger than the original files due to chunk-based encryption.
 For example, a 26MB unencrypted file will become approximately 96MB after encryption.
 Please ensure you have sufficient storage space available before encrypting large files.

 ## Installation